guyettesoftware/Multiverse-Control-System/README.md

 Version control with no destructive commands

 # Commands
+## CB:
-CB:  Create new branch.
+Create new branch.

+## PNB:
-PNB: Propose new branch if you don't have direct Create Branch permissions.
+Propose new branch if you don't have direct Create Branch permissions.

+## POV "your_multiverse_name_here_without_quotes":
-POV "your_multiverse_name_here_without_quotes": Changes the current POV to the specified multiverse
+Changes the current POV to the specified multiverse

+## POV "your_multiverse_name_here_without_quotes", Filters{onlyThisMultiverse = true}:
+Changes the current POV to the specified multiverse, and does not show any branches off it

 # Point of View
 You create a multiverse.
 You create branches.
 Lots of branches.
 You make mistakes.